InfoMagix/swift-auto-caller/README.md

 OR if you dont fancy doing it manually, most of the above is included in `install_swift_auto_caller.sh`.
 Give it execute permissions using `chmod +x install_swift_auto_caller.sh`.
 Run the script using `./install_swift_auto_caller.sh`.

-Note that the bit that installs the Audio DAC is taken from the Pimoroni website so might at some potin change, refer to https://shop.pimoroni.com/products/audio-dac-shim-line-out for details if there are issues with that.
+Note that the bit that installs the Audio DAC is taken from the Pimoroni website so might at some point change, refer to https://shop.pimoroni.com/products/audio-dac-shim-line-out for details if there are issues with that.